Marijuana Use: 3 Ways Weed Comes Out A Winner

 On this note, let’s take a look at the positive perks legalized pot can bring to the nation.

-It has many health benefits
+It has many potential health benefits.

 Marijuana has two active chemicals known to offer health benefits: cannabidiol (CBD) and tetrahydrocannabidiol (THC).
-CBD can affect the brain without causing a high and is powerful anti-inflammory agent, among other properties.
+CBD can affect the brain without causing a high and is a powerful anti-inflammatory agent, among other properties.
 THC, the active ingredient in cannabis, is what gets you high, but it can also provide effective pain relief.

-Marijuana can be used to treat and prevent the eye disease glaucoma, can help control epileptic seizures, can help stop cancer from spreading, can slow down Alzheimer’s disease and helps with pain and discomfort for such diseases and conditions as arthritis, cancer and many inflammatory bowel conditions.
+Marijuana can be used to treat and prevent the eye disease glaucoma, can help control epileptic seizures, can help stop cancer from spreading, can slow down Alzheimer’s disease and helps with pain and discomfort for such diseases and conditions as arthritis, cancer, and many inflammatory bowel conditions.
 In addition, pot can be used to reduce anxiety and help veterans cope with PTSD.

 However, to get these health benefits, you don’t necessarily need to a take hit on a bong.
 Potentially, you can gain the same relief from synthetic THC pills such as Dronabinol, which some researchers believe may even be more effective than directly smoking weed.

-You can eat it
+You can eat it.

 When it comes to edibles, marijuana has long since moved on from the ubiquitous pot brownie and space cake.
 In the states where pot is legal, you can now purchase a wide variety of cannabis edibles for both recreational and medicinal use.
 From cookies, to muffins, to gummy bears and lollipops and chocolate, the list of cannabis edible products available is endless.
 Many cannabis cookbooks are also available as well as cannabis oil and butter for cooking both baked goods as well as savory dishes.